- A drug interaction can affect the drugs’ effectiveness and side effects.

 If your HIV treatment includes a protease inhibitor, you are probably taking either ritonavir (Norvir) or cobicistat (Tybost).
 Protease inhibitors include darunavir (Prezista), atazanavir (Reyataz) and lopinavir (Kaletra).

 Cobicistat is also taken with the integrase inhibitor elvitegravir (Vitekta).
-It is included in the combination pills Stribild (with elvitegravir, tenofovir disoproxil and emtricitabine), Rezolsta (with darunavir) and Evotaz (with atazanavir).
+It is included in the combination pills Stribild (with elvitegravir, tenofovir disoproxil and emtricitabine), Genvoya (with elvitegravir, tenofovir alafenamide and emtricitabine), Rezolsta (with darunavir), Evotaz (with atazanavir) and Symtuza (with darunavir, tenofovir alafenamide and emtricitabine).

 Ritonavir is also in a combination pill used to treat hepatitis C called Viekirax (with ombitasvir and pariteprevir).